 Coursework 3000 word essay on the immunopathogenesis of a named immune/immunohaematological disorder.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

-- Integration of knowledge of molecular mechanisms of the immune system in a range of clinically relevant diseases by studying (in detail) case studies .
+- Integration of knowledge of molecular mechanisms of the immune system in a range of clinically relevant diseases by studying (in detail) case studies.
 Upon presentation of this work, the students have the opportunity to compare their findings with those of other case studies/diseases.

-- Integration of knowledge of molecular mechanisms of the immune system with the pathogenesis of a range of clinically relevant immune and immunohaematological diseases/disorders through critical discussion of the above in 1 one hour extended essays in the exam
+- Integration of knowledge of molecular mechanisms of the immune system with the pathogenesis of a range of clinically relevant immune and immunohaematological diseases/disorders through critical discussion of these in an extended essay in the exam.

 Thus, the summative assessment for this module consists of:

 - Group study of a clinically relevant case study with the assessment based on a presentation by the group individuals during teaching week 10 or 11

 - Examination in which students write 1 extended essays from a choice

 Formative assessment and feedback

 - Formative feedback is given on preparation of the coursework presentation tutorials

 - Formative feedback on examination style essay structure and content includes class discussion of past examination questions during revision week